 However, the ideal format involves using human intelligence to fact-check results that the artificial intelligence produces.
 This editing step is particularly important when the ASR is supporting accessibility initiatives where guidelines and laws require near-perfect accuracy.

 Additional benefits include:

-- Improved information sharing with more data and for those who need accessible materials
+- Improved information sharing with more data

 - The ability to provide automatic transcription and captions for audio and video files to give immediate access to students, employees and consumers

 - Improved efficiencies that allow companies, such as legal agencies, to scale their operations and provide more services to more clients quickly

 - Easier documentation and hands-free note taking to help students and professionals

 - Efficient improvements to accuracy

 How does Verbit’s ASR work specifically?